-Y. Mor.
-Lady, the last was truest of the twain : But Mortimer, reserved for better hap, 40 Hath shaken off the thraldom of the Tower.
-And lives t' advance your standard, good my lord.
-Prince.
+Lady, the last was truest of the twain: But Mortimer, reserved for better hap, Hath shaken off the thraldom of the Tower, And lives t' advance your standard, good my lord.

 How mean you? and the king, my father, lives!
 No, my Lord Mortimer, not I, I trow.

-Oueen.
-Not. son ! why not?
-I would it were no worse But, gentle lords, friendless we are in France.
-Y. Mor.
-Monsieur le Grand, a noble friend of yours, Told us, at our arrival, all the news; How hard the nobles, how unkind the king Hath showed himself; but, madam, right makes room 50 Where weapons want; and, though a many friends Are made away, as Warwick, Lancaster, And others of our party and faction; Yet have we friends, assure your grace, in England Would cast up caps, and clap their hands for joy, To see us there, appointed for our foes.
-Kent.
+Not, son! why not?
+I would it were no worse.
+But, gentle lords, friendless we are in France.

+Monsieur le Grand, a noble friend of yours, Told us, at our arrival, all the news; How hard the nobles, how unkind the king Hath showed himself; but, madam, right makes room Where weapons want; and, though a many friends Are made away, as Warwick, Lancaster, And others of our party1 and faction; Yet have we friends, assure your grace, in England Would cast up caps, and clap their hands for joy, To see us there, appointed2 for our foes.

 Would all were well, and Edward well reclaimed, For England's honour, peace, and quietness.
-Y. Mor.
-But by the sword, my lord, 't must be deserved : 8

-The king will ne'er forsake his flatterers.
-60
+But by the sword, my lord, 't must be deserved;3 The king will ne'er forsake his flatterers.

-Sir J. My lords of England, sith th' ungentle king Of France refuseth to give aid of arms

-- Equipped to meet our foes. - Earned.

-&lt;sup>1 Dyce needlessly reads "part."

-To this distressed queen his sister here, Go you with her to Hainault; doubt ye not, We will find comfort, money, men and friends Ere long, to bid the English king a base.
-How say, young prince? what think you of the match?
-Prince.
+My lords of England, sith th' ungentle king Of France refuseth to give aid of arms To this distressèd queen his sister here, Go you with her to Hainault; doubt ye not, We will find comfort, money, men and friends Ere long, to bid the English king a base.1 How say, young prince? what think you of the match?

 I think King Edward will outrun us all.
-Oueen.

 Nay, son, not so; and you must not discourage Your friends, that are so forward in your aid.
-70 Kent.

 Sir John of Hainault, pardon us, I pray; These comforts that you give our woful queen Bind us in kindness all at your command.
-Queen.

 Yea, gentle brother; and the God of heaven Prosper your happy motion, good Sir John.
-Y. Mor.

 This noble gentleman, forward in arms, Was born, I see, to be our anchor-hold.
 Sir John of Hainault, be it thy renown, That England's queen, and nobles in distress, Have been by thee restored and comforted.

-80 Sir J. Madam, along, and you my lord[s], with me, That England's peers may Hainault's welcome see.
+Madam, along, and you my lord[s], with me, That England's peers may Hainault's welcome see.
+[Exeunt.

-&lt;sup>1 An allusion to the game of Prisoner's Base.
-To "bid a base" is for a player to run into the centre and challenge one of the opposite party to pursue.

-Enter the KING, ARUNDEL, the two SPENCERS, with others.
+Enter1 the King, Arundel, 2 the two Spencers, with others.

-Edw.
-Thus after many threats of wrathful war, Triumpheth England's Edward with his friends; And triumph, Edward, with his friends uncontrolled !
+Thus after many threats of wrathful war, Triumpheth England's Edward with his friends; And triumph, Edward, with his friends uncontrolled!
 My lord of Gloucester, do you hear the news?

-Y. Spen.
 What news, my lord?

-Edw.
 Why, man, they say there is great execution Done through the realm; my lord of Arundel, You have the note, have you not?

-Arun.
+Arun.3

 From the Lieutenant of the Tower, my lord.

-Edw.
 I pray let us see it.
 What have we there?
-10 Read it, Spencer.
-[SPENCER reads their names.
-Why, so; they barked apace a month ago: Now, on my life, they'll neither bark nor bite.
+Read it, Spencer.
+[Spencer reads their names.
+Why, so; they barked apace a month4 ago: Now, on my life, they'll neither bark nor bite.
 Now, sirs, the news from France?
-Gloucester, I trow, The lords of France love England's gold so well, As Isabella gets no aid from thence.
+Gloucester, I trow, The lords of France love England's gold so well, As Isabella5 gets no aid from thence.
 What now remains? have you proclaimed, my lord, Reward for them can bring in Mortimer?